stolostron/rhacm-docs/_pages/arch_content_guide.md

 ## Short descriptions

 * Use complete, but concise sentences.
 * Avoid self-referential language: “This topic...”
-(Although this is present in much of KC)
 * Don't repeat the title
 * Give the user a little knowledge in just a couple sentences about what the topic is about